Nobushige Kumakubo

 Nobushige Kumakubo (熊久保信重, Kumakubo Nobushige) is a drifting driver from Japan who competes in the D1 Grand Prix series and racetrack and land owner.
 Nicknamed Kuma, he is commonly referred to as one of the pioneers of drifting.

+Biography

 Born to a wealthy family who owned a large portion of land in the Fukushima countryside, with the easy accessibility of the family plot, Kumakubo was able to use some of it to build and develop the Ebisu Circuit.